diciembre 23, 2024

 • No differences (7%)

+More recent findings demonstrate that communication preferences still rank high on the list of most prevalent generational gaps, followed by work ethic, approach to authority, technical skills, feedback and recognition, and adapting to change.
 Understanding these differences among generations is vital to effective organizational change.
 OCM must account for generational gaps and varying generational learning styles to ensure a smooth transition.
 An enhanced OCM approach can offer customized training and management styles rather than accepting the typical “one size fits all” fallacy.

 The following chart outlines ways in which different generations perceive, struggle with, excel in, or use digital technology: